Kevin4e/NFSVersionManager/README.md

 {
     if (ul_reason_for_call == DLL_PROCESS_ATTACH)
     {
-        if (!NFSVersionManager::is(MostWanted, true)) // If the DLL has not been injected into Most Wanted v1.3 {
+        if (!NFSVersionManager::is(MostWanted)) // If the DLL was not injected into Most Wanted v1.3 {
-            NFSVersionManager::displayErrorMessage("My Mod by Author123");
+            MessageBoxA (
+                nullptr,
+                "This .exe is not compatible. \r\n"
+                "Use Most Wanted v1.3 executable. \r\n"
+                "Expected size: 6.029.312 bytes.",
+                "NFSMW Heat Raise via CTS by Kevin4e", MB_ICONERROR
+            );

             return FALSE; // Detach DLL
         }
     }